Updated: Sep 25

-A CIO I follow on LinkedIn - Dave Jones - is a regular on the platform and he posts about topics affecting people and business today, he has his finger on the pulse of things.
-At the time of writing this article, this was his latest poll:
+A CIO I follow on LinkedIn – Dave Jones – is a regular on the platform and he posts about topics affecting people and business today, he has his finger on the pulse of things.
+Dave brings in his personality to his messages, successfully.
+At the time of writing this article, this was his latest poll on LinkedIn:

 Bosses need to have a plan.
 If you’re going to go social, do it, and do it well.
 Be consistent and be friendly.
 All of the above benefits are there to be taken advantage of.

-For the companies that treat social media as an innate part of its communication strategy, it seems natural to share thoughts regarding the company on the likes of Twitter, and LinkedIn (naturally).
+For the companies that treat social media as an innate part of its communication strategy, it seems natural to share thoughts regarding the company on platforms @Twitter, and LinkedIn (naturally).
 But for the more traditional bosses who have been in business for many years, the advantages of communicating on social may be lost to them.

-When the leading names in an organisation are heard, perhaps in a thought leadership piece or a post or article addressing concerns people and businesses are experiencing, it reflects well on a company, as a whole.
-Being recognised as a key voice in any niche can position the company and its brand very favourably with the market it is trying to reach.
-I like to see people I know on social media, I particularly like to see people with years of expertise in niche industries talk about it and share insights, past and present, and hopefully their thoughts for the forseeable future - not that anyone can predict the future currently!
-It doesn't need to be formal, it's a social conversation and bosses should relax and enjoy it.
+When the leading names in an organization are heard, perhaps in a thought leadership piece or a post or article addressing concerns people and businesses are experiencing, it reflects well on a company, as a whole.
+Being recognized as a key voice in any niche can position the company and its brand very favorably with the market it is trying to reach.
+I like to see people I know on social media, I particularly like to see people with years of expertise in niche industries talk about it and share insights, past and present, and hopefully their thoughts for the foreseeable future – not that anyone can predict the future currently!
+It doesn’t need to be formal, it’s a social conversation and bosses should relax and enjoy it.